Kent Grammar School Tests 2021

 You can register for the Kent Test between 1 June 2021 and 1 July 2021.

-Testing is normally done in the Autumn Term.
-KCC will continue to monitor whether any adjustments are required to the Kent Test process this year in light of COVID-19.
+If you registered online, KCC will email your child’s Kent Test result to you after 4pm on 21 October 2021 (the delivery time will depend on your email service provider).
 Please register as usual if you would like your child to be considered for a place at Kent grammar school in September 2022.

 The Kent Test: